-American citizens are obligated to file US expat taxes with the federal government each year.
-This is true even if you are living north of the border!
+American citizens are obligated to file US expat taxes with the federal government each year, even if you are living north of the border!
 In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts.
-While the US is one of the few governments that taxes the international income of its citizens and permanent residents, it does have provisions to protect us from double taxation.
-These include the Foreign Earned Income Exclusion, Foreign Tax Credit, and Foreign Housing Exclusion.
+While the US is one of the few governments that taxes the worldwide income of its citizens and permanent residents, it does have provisions to protect us from double taxation, including the Foreign Earned Income Exclusion, Foreign Tax Credit, and Foreign Housing Exclusion.

-If you are an American living in Canada, you need to know how this will impact your US expat taxes.
-You will likely be required to file and pay taxes to the Canadian Revenue Service.
+For starters, you will likely be required to file and pay taxes to the Canadian Revenue Service.
 Living and working in Canada could alter your contributions to Social Security.
-It also may impact your eligibility for Old Age Security and the Canada Pension Plan.
-This short video will provide you with a glimpse of how being an American living in Canada will impact your US expat taxes.
-More detailed information can also be found in our Country-Specific Guide to Canada; click here to read it.
+It also may affect your eligibility for Old Age Security and the Canada Pension Plan.

-Do I need to file taxes if I’m living in Canada?
+Am I Required to File Taxes if I’m Living in Canada?

 Yes!
 US citizens are required to file and pay US expat taxes on worldwide income.
 It does not matter if you have already paid taxes in Canada.
 You still must file US expat taxes.